greco-project/pvcompare/docs/basic_usage.rst

 Download ERA5 weather data
 ==========================
 If you run a simulation, *pvcompare* automatically downloads the ERA5 weather data from `Climate Data Store (CDS) <https://cds.climate.copernicus.eu/>`_ and store it locally in ``data/static_inputs``, unless the file already exists.
-In order to enable this download you first need to make an account at the `CDS <https://cds.climate.copernicus.eu/user/login?destination=%2F%23!%2Fhome>`_ and install the *cdsapi* package. `This page <https://cds.climate.copernicus.eu/api-how-to>`_ provides information about the installation.
+In order to enable this download you first need to create an account at the `CDS <https://cds.climate.copernicus.eu/user/login?destination=%2F%23!%2Fhome>`_ and install the *cdsapi* package. `This page <https://cds.climate.copernicus.eu/api-how-to>`_ provides information about the installation.
 When using the API for a large amount of data (e.g. a year for one location) the request gets queued and the download might take a while.

 **Provide your own weather data**